Aggregation

 **How to Use**

-attribute.
-For instance, if you want transactions at Carrefour Express to appear under Carrefour Express instead of the overarching brand Carrefour, do not apply this attribute.
+* If you wish to consolidate transactions at the sub-brand level without including the main brand, avoid using the `aggregateLevel` attribute.
+For instance, if you want transactions at Carrefour Express to appear under Carrefour Express instead of the overarching brand Carrefour, do not apply this attribute.&#x20;